-The person commits drug-related criminal activity or violent criminal activity; or
+The person commits drug-related criminal activity or violent criminal activity; or receiving a request for a live-in aide, including all required documentation related to the request.

 The person currently owes rent or other amounts to the PHA or to another PHA in connection with Section 8 or public housing assistance under the 1937 Act.